SwagapottamusRex/GA-Client-Project-03/README.md

 ## Project Overview

 This project consisted of building a custom backend API and frontend website/app using React.
-This was my first project using MERN (mongoDB, express, react, node).
+This was my first project using MERN (MongoDB, Express, React, Node).
 Our team of three had 9 days to build this app.

 ## The Brief